RLSMname/Bird-Watching-App/idea/Readme.md

 Delete: Deletions are communicated to the server to maintain the correctness of the data.
 In summary, the local database stores a copy of the data for quicker access, while the server ensures that information is preserved in case a user loses it or switches to a new Android device.

-When the app is used offline, all the information is obtained from the local database.
+When the app is used offline, the bird list is obtained from the local database.
 Updates to the data like adding, changing the details of a bird or removing it completely, are also maintained locally so the user can use the application without noticing a difference.
-When the device goes back online, the local database is synchronized with the server.
+When the device goes back online, the local database is synchronized with the server, by sending local updates.